Here is what you start with

 A research paper significantly influences your grade, so it’s important to compose a high-quality piece of writing to impress your professor.
 In academic writing, you need to show the readers the value of your well-answered study question or fully developed argument.
 Thus, make your last words count and develop a conclusion that elaborates the significance of your findings, broadens the topic, and propels your audience to a new view of the subject.

 You are required to use an academic tone the entire way through.
 Make sure to avoid sentimental or emotional appeals.
 You shouldn’t indicate that the topic under study is of personal significance for you.
+Just check out samples of paper writers online.

 Strong finishing paragraphs shouldn’t be labeled as such.
 A conclusion section should summarize your findings and stand on its own.
 Thus, avoid the following overused phrases: to sum up, in summary, in closing, in the end, finally, as last, etc.